PrestaShop/docs/src/content/1.7/contribute/contribution-guidelines/_index.md

 ### Licenses

 The first step is to check the **legal compliance** of a third party software.
-The PrestaShop open source project being distributed under the OSL license, dependencies must be compatible with it.
+The PrestaShop open source project being written and distributed under the OSL license, aggregated dependencies must be compatible with it.

-Below is a list of the known compatible licenses that can accepted:
+Below is a list of the known compatible licenses that can accepted for software:

 - MIT
 - ISC
 - BSD
 - AFL
 - EUPL
 - Apache
+- CC-O
+- Unlicense

+Additionally, artwork (e.g: icons, pictures, fonts, but not only) is usually distributed with specific licenses.
+Below is a list of known compatible licenses that can be accepted for artwork:

+- CC-0
+- CC-by-sa
+- CC-by
+- Art Libre
+- Artistic
+- Unlicense

+In general, public domain is not acceptable, as it doesn't exist in all juridictions or countries.

-Then, a last check is done to be sure that there is no additional clause that would introduce a restriction of use.
+If the proposed dependency is available with a compliant license, a last check is done to be sure that there is no additional clause that would introduce a restriction of use.

 If the legal compliance is confirmed, it will be possible to go the next step: the technical review.